C-Corby-016/IPPR_Full_Dataset/readme.txt

 This means you can just import them using MATLAB's imageDatastore(path) command for future training.

-The ZIP file contains the whole set re-sorted into only major classifications (7 rather than 29) so that might work better?
+The ZIP file in the google drive contains the whole set re-sorted into only major classifications (7 rather than 29) so that might work better?
 IDK